coverclock/com-diag-hazer/SARA-R5.md

 ### Issues

-I have gotten the host computer into a state in which the ttyUSB serial ports no longer enumeration untill I reboot the host.
+I have gotten the host computer into a state in which the ttyUSB serial devices no longer enumerate until I reboot the host.
 This is one of the advantages of using an SBC like a Raspberry Pi instead of your desktop or laptop.

+The enumeration of the ttyUSB serial devices depends on the order in whcih you plug them in.
+They appear to enumeration with the same vendor and device identifiers, so I have not found an easy with which to descriminate between them.